Pai-Mei/NodeMCUFocuser/README.md

     ASCOM.NodeMCUFocuser.exe -register
 ```

-2. If you want restore to default WiFi and IP settings just press FLASH buttom for 5 seconds right after powering up.
+2. If you want restore to default WiFi and IP settings just press FLASH button for 5 seconds right after powering up.